 The Catholic bishops are not the only religious body to recognize the potential importance of civilian defense.
 Last year the United Methodist Church adopted a resolution calling for more study on CBD, and there is interest among some evangelicals.
 What is needed now is for all Christians who are concerned about the increasing violence of modern warfare to join together to encourage more research into nonviolent methods of resistance.
 With the world teetering on the brink of disaster, the time is right for new and bold thinking.
 Gene Sharp believes the possibility now exists to deliberately contribute to a new stage in human history, leading perhaps to the “transformation of politics and the justifiable restoration of hope.”
 But unless the peace-loving souls in the world take an active role in the search for alternatives to violence, we will no doubt continue to stumble toward nuclear catastrophe.
 As Pope John Paul II said at Hiroshima, “From now on it is only through a conscious choice and through a deliberate policy that humanity can survive.”

-Originally published in 1984
+Originally published in the magazine Commonweal in 1984.